FlamJamCamCode/Crucible/system share/foundations/42a architecture-first-civilization-pdf.md

 A natural concern arises: "What if the predictive blob classes are manipulative?"
 This is solved by **the system applying itself to itself**:

 - **Don't trust a predictor?** Use one from your trust network
-- **Worried about manipulation?** Run your own blob class learner
-- **Prefer different values?** Join trust networks with aligned predictors
-- **Want transparency?** Choose open-source blob class systems
+- **Worried about manipulation?** Run your own blob class learner; Or randomize or strategically attack your providers by ghost running from "gold standard third parties" and see if you are subject to significant bias or manipulation that is less aligning to your will: Or simply discover better discovery.
+Will-coalescents of Will-coalescence components or providers.
+- **Prefer different values?** Then your will-economics would reflect that.
+Exactly or as approximately as your system providers are able to approximate the degree you do indeed prefer it differently given the reality of others and what is.
+But the closer to the now we are the more clunky and discrete in act and choice it all is: Join trust networks with aligned predictors.
+- **Want transparency?** Choose open-source blob class systems; Want trustlessness? pay the overhead costs and potential wait times for delivery or novel genuity that allows for Trustless implementations.
+(Cost(gain) of mining is made negative(positive) sum due to PoP foundation)

 The trust system and PoP-PoU dynamics that govern all other utilities also govern blob class prediction itself.
-If predictive systems fail to manifest genuine will fulfillment, they lose trust scores.
-If they manipulate rather than serve, trust networks diverge away from them.
+If predictive systems fail to manifest genuine will fulfillment, they decay as fast as human will switches and protocol allows for by diversity preference and rules of growth and decay.
+(Triad in abstract of The Crucible Triads applied polymorphically in subaiddaemons of computers/machines (substratum), then authority (same choices ♦♣ (cryptocurrencies are almost always diamond and PoW voting weighing as authority, which is their claim to being Trustless)) and "halo" the Protocol) If they manipulate rather than serve, trust networks diverge away from them.

 This is the beauty of recursive self-application: the system's own mechanisms protect against its potential misuse.
 Your will to have non-manipulative prediction is itself a will the system enables you to manifest through trust-based selection of predictive services.
+*It euspirals >^^<*

 The blob classes themselves become subject to:
 - Proof of Utility confirmation by real persons
 - Trust network filtering and recommendation
-- Market competition for genuine predictive value
+- Market competition for genuine predictive value (We like Markets.
+Everyone.
+We like markets.
+We redefined what it means.
+Even Zarathustra is coming out of his cave and uttering more than a mere "meh")
 - Natural selection favoring actual will fulfillment

-Just as Discovery OS makes anti-discovery hardware worthless, the trust system makes manipulative predictors worthless.
+Just as Discovery OS makes anti-discovery hardware worthless (consider jailbreaking devices. iBricks versus ... ...
+One is useful in novel singular utility of devices.
+The other: not so much.
+Too much time and investment into it.
+Say, a nokia 3310 is worth much more than an iPhone in Discovery OS meshes that is fundamental substrate of making it all work.
+Consider only the CohesionNet utility of 3310.
+Or take random subaiddaemon projective possibilities for intelligent and connected control of something.
+Whereas an iPhone: No programmability that is singular and owned and controlled by you.
+"But daimonic chips are cheap!"
+Sure.
+But still, when utilization of such other devices become automatic, then the only thing a person need do, is "turn on" the device and bring along and potentially connect to different places and see if it becomes will-coalescent in some discovered pathway), the trust system makes manipulative predictors worthless.
 They might exist, but they won't be trusted or used by those who recognize their manipulation.

+Furthermore, we will be providing open source iterations of much of the foundations.
+We want everyone to find a provider they Trust.
+Not everyone will be able to provide themselves for now or in the immediate future.

+Also, if it catches fire: States will try too.
+Either to try and catch up with The New World.
+Or in attempts to bring it about and make themselves obsolete.

 ---